ClaraTurp/OCLCDiscovery_CourseReserves_Report/README.md

 # OCLCDiscovery_CourseReserves_Report

  ### About the report:
-The report contains for each title in course reserves:
+For each title in course reserves this report contains:
     Course code and course name, instructor, department, number of course materials, start date, end date, OCLC number, authors, title, and other bibliographic information (such as publisher, date).